Schedule

 • 420TB of home directory space

-Hawk users
+Hawk usage

-• Uses Slurm job scheduler
+• Job submission using slurm job scheduler

-• Many programs installed as modules
+• Software installed as modules

 • No super user access